Sotatek-SonVu2/cartesi_frontend-voting/README.md

 ## Functions

-Here are all the system functions available:
+Here are all the DApp functions available:

 ```shell
 - Connect/disconnect to MetaMask,